AdriaanMusschoot/FoodWars/README.md

 # FoodWars
 This is a prototype for the game GetCooked!
+It was made over the summer in 1 week using UE5 blueprints.